The Art of Boxing

 For years this has been the training layout in the typical boxing gym.
 Usually, 3 to 4 rounds of each exercise will be performed with bodyweight circuit training at the end of the night.

 A typical circuit training session is composed of:

-Ten repetitions per exercise is the typical standard of practice when performing this circuit.
-You will see nothing wrong with the layout and it is the way 99% of clubs do it so it must be right?
+Ten repetitions per exercise are the typical standard of practice when performing this circuit.
+You will see nothing wrong with the layout, and it is the way 99% of clubs do it so it must be right?
 Wrong!

 Boxing is a very complex sport needing a scientific approach to training.
 Boxers have been successful using the same regime for years, but the reality is they could have been so much better.
 The first thing that can be improved is circuit training.

 A typical boxing bout is four 2-minute rounds with one minute's rest in between.
 So where is the logic of performing a set of exercises for ten repetitions day in day out?

-Circuits need to mimic actual fights therefore it would be more effective to perform a set of exercises for 30 seconds until 2 minutes of exercise has been completed, let us look at an example:
+Circuits need to mimic actual fights; therefore, it would be more useful to perform a set of exercises for 30 seconds until 2 minutes of activity has been completed, let us look at an example:

 This routine makes up 2 minutes of intense exercise, and with boxing being 80% anaerobic this format makes more sense.
 After one round has been completed, rest one minute then repeat 3 to 5 times.
 It is best to exercise one more round then you will be fighting to overload the system, remember, fight night is much more demanding than a few exercises!
-You can be creative when creating the round drills, you can use shuttle runs, skipping, all forms of press-ups - the list is endless.
+You can be creative when creating the round drills, and you can use shuttle runs, skipping, all forms of press-ups - the list is endless.
 Let us look at another example:

 Each round you do can incorporate different exercises, be creative and have fun!